WisdmLabs/edwiser-bridge/edwiser-bridge/readme.txt

 An account will be created on Moodle for all users registering on WordPress.

- = Identical Login Credentials for Registered User = Login credentials for accounts created on WordPress and Moodle will be the same.
+ = Identical Login Credentials for Registered User = Login credentials for accounts created on WordPress and Moodle will be the same for all new users in WordPress and Moodle using Edwiser Bridge's user account page.

  = Enable/ Disable Registration to Courses = Registration to all courses can be enabled or disabled at once from the settings page.